-Gabe Margolis is now in his second season as the head coach at Brandeis.
+Gabe Margolis is now in his third season as the head coach at Brandeis.
 He was named the ninth head coach in program history in December of 2016 after spending the previous 11 seasons as an assistant under the legendary Mike Coven.

 In his first season at the helm, Margolis guided the Judges to a second-straight berth in the Final Four, posting a 17-5 record in the process.
 They ended the season ranked #4 in Division III by the United Soccer Coaches and D3Soccer.com, the fourth year in a row they finished ranked in the top 10.
 The Judges are also on a streak of six years in a row reaching the Sweet 16 of the tournament, the second-longest active streak among Division III men's programs.

 Margolis joined Brandeis in 2005 as an assistant under Coven and was promoted to Associate Head Coach in the spring of 2013.